 The Importance of Technology Training for Operators - Run a Safe, Productive and Healthy Mine

-For this reason, it’s vital that operators are trained to use technology effectively.
-Operators with a full understanding of their in-cab systems are able to solve problems as they occur, rather than relying on a ‘post mortem’ at the end of the shift.
-Yet operator training is often inadequate, typically focusing on the functionality of the truck, shovel or dozer whilst failing to discuss technology in any detail.
-Technology and screens are commonly retrofitted, suddenly appearing in a cab with little - if any - training or change management being provided for operators.
+For these reasons, it is absolutely vital that equipment operators are trained to use their mining technology effectively.
+Mining plant operators with a full understanding of their in-cab systems are able to solve problems as they occur, rather than relying on a ‘post mortem’ at the end of the shift.

-Effective use of technology has a compounding effect.
-Mine planning, geology, dispatchers and maintenance all benefit when operators use their in-cab technology effectively.
+Effective use of mining technology has a compounding effect.
+Mine planning, geology, dispatchers, and maintenance all benefit when operators use their in-cab technology effectively.

 At Mine Tech Services, we have experienced increases in productivity of 10-15% by crews that have been trained to use in-cab technology and adopted it into their work, with no increase in unsafe behaviour or increased payloads.*

-Below are just a few examples of problems which commonly occur on sites using Fleet Management Systems, high-precision GPS machine guidance systems or similar, when operators are not adequately trained.
+Below are just a few examples of problems that commonly occur on sites using Fleet Management Systems, high-precision GPS machine guidance systems or similar, when operators are not adequately trained:

 1. Loading tools: Incorrect material selection leads to the material being dumped at the wrong location.
 Blocks are consequently under-mined or over-mined.